Stiven Plaza: Independiente del Valle (loan)

 After struggling to fulfill his promise, Valladolid loaned Plaza to his former club Independiente del Valle during February 2021.

 New York Red Bulls

 On 30 August 2022, Valladolid announced the transfer of Plaza to New York Red Bulls.
 He was initially assigned to New York Red Bulls II.
-He made his debut for New York Red Bulls II on 31 August 2022, coming on late in the match in a 3-3 draw versus Hartford Athletic.
-On 10 October 2022, Plaza scored his first goal for New York in a 2-1 loss to Memphis 901 FC.
+He made his debut for New York Red Bulls II on 31 August 2022, coming on late in the match in a 3–3 draw versus Hartford Athletic.
+On 10 October 2022, Plaza scored his first goal for New York in a 2–1 loss to Memphis 901 FC.

+Guayaquil City

+He joined Guayaquil City in July 2023 after a brief spell with SD Aucas.
+It was his fifth club in four years.

 International career

 On 4 October 2018, Plaza was called up by Ecuador manager Hernán Darío Gómez for friendlies against Qatar and Oman.
 He made his full international debut eight days later, starting in a 4–3 loss against the former at the Jassim Bin Hamad Stadium in Doha.